nathanzyx/website-images/README.md

 ### Description:

-**This project uses web sockets to establish a live connection between a client and the server, allowing the client to draw on a pixelated canvas in real time with other users.
+**This project uses web sockets to establish a live connection between a client and the server as well as a RESTful API, allowing the client to draw on a pixelated canvas in real time with other users.
 Along with the ability to draw on a live canvas, the server saves the canvas' data and password in a JSON file when all users have exited the live canvas room.**

-### Canvas-Editor Demo Video (Click Link): [Demo Video](https://drive.google.com/file/d/1g3LkxhpK9xm9uOiwylukjoiesB4y1NNN/view?usp=sharing)
+### Canvas-Editor Demo Video (Click Link): [Demo Video](https://drive.google.com/file/d/12xqiBED4_NHcdzeQsEbltHz4PqWVLw5z/view?usp=drive_link)

 ***
 # Notes